philou/built-in-quality-game/Rules.md

 * If a developer leaves a bug in his implementation of a feature, this will limit waste to testing, support and rework
 * At the other side, if an error is left in delivery configuration, then it should be fixed very cheaply

 Built-in quality is a set of practices and principles that enable to avoid errors in the first place, instead of trying to fix them later.
+Can you give examples of practices?

 Typical built-in quality practices include:

 * Test Driven Development
 * Behaviour Driven Development